Note

 Do you need serving storage that can serve as a hot path for your data?
 If yes, narrow your options to those that are optimized for a speed serving layer.

 Do you prefer to use a relational data store?
-If so, narrow your options to those with a relational database model.
-However, note that some non-relational stores support SQL syntax for querying, and tools such as PolyBase can be used to query non-relational data stores.
+If you do, narrow your options to those that have a relational database model.
+However, some nonrelational stores support SQL syntax for querying, and tools such as SQL Endpoint can be used to query nonrelational data stores such as OneLake.

 Capability matrix

-The following tables summarize the key differences in capabilities.
+The following tables summarize the key differences in capabilities in these managed services.

 General capabilities